'Several' Cases Of Rare Children's Liver Illness Reported In Minnesota, MDH Says

 The illness is still quite rare, impacting roughly 200 children in Europe and the United States.

 “It’s a disease that we are just seeing,” said Bhatt.
-“But let’s not panic.”MORE NEWS: St. Paul Rent Control Ordinance Kicks In Sunday, Capping Increases At 3%
+“But let’s not panic.”MORE NEWS: Volunteers Build Mobile Showers To Bring To Twin Cities' Homeless Population

 The Minnesota Department of Health says it is waiting additional laboratory testing.